 - In a separate bowl, whip the egg whites until they form stiff peaks.

 - Gently fold the whipped egg whites into the batter in three parts using a spatula, being careful not to deflate them.
+The best way to do it is by using a spatula and moving it from the bottom up slowly.

 - Pour the batter into the prepared pan and smooth the top.